 The story involves Tita Mu Koshigaya, a young woman in the skies of Ietta who captains the ship Cha-Cha Maru, and who collects exotic animals for sale to zoos for profit.
 The captain becomes involved in a war of international importance when her Love Interest and shipmate Elysse is tracked down by a militant force, led by the armored man and aspiring conqueror Guizel, intent on discovering a secret that may serve the deciding factor to the world's future.
 Both incarnations of the story include an action/adventure plot stimulated with heavy character interaction and much Fanservice as common for a Satoshi Urushihara work.

 - Accidental Pervert: Nichol, mostly in the manga.

 - A-Cup Angst: Tita, big time.

 - All There in the Manual: Promotional materials explain that the story is set on a Floating Continent in the atmosphere of a gas giant.
 There are hardly any metals available to the colonists, so everything's made out of plastic synthesized from hydrocarbons in the clouds, hence the title.

-- Bond Villain Stupidity: During the final battle, the main villain has Tita by the neck and is counting down until he breaks it, when Tita finishes it from him and blows his brains out.
+- Bond Villain Stupidity: During the final battle, the main villain has Tita by the neck and is counting down until he breaks it, when Tita finishes it for him and blows his brains out.
 What makes it particularly stupid is that the villain knows Tita is holding the gun (and she is still capable of using it) and doesn't do anything to disarm her.

 - Bulletproof Vest: Pet Shop Hunter jumpsuits.
 However, it is demonstrated that just because armor can keep bullets out doesn't mean it necessarily prevents damage - On one occasion, the Big Bad tortures Tita by repeatedly shooting her in the stomach until the she spits blood from internal injuries.